drutopia/drutopia_template/README.md

-This is a composer based installer for the [Open Social distribution](http://www.drupal.org/project/social).
+This is a composer based installer for the [Drutopia distribution](http://www.drupal.org/project/drutopia).

 # Prerequisites